 Staffing hiring trends 2019: What to focus on to stay ahead

-As 2018 comes to a close, take a look at what 2019 has in store for staffing professionals.
+As you kick off 2019 strategy, take a look at what 2019 has in store for staffing professionals.

 At the same time, some indicators and developments – such as sharply higher stock-market volatility and friction over tariffs and trade – are pointing to greater uncertainty for staffing in 2019.
 “Our industry’s fates and fortunes are largely tied to the broader economy,” says Barry Asin, CEO of Staffing Industry Analysts (SIA).